-- At least: 60 hours at a four-year institution; 30 hours completed at OSU; 15 of the final 30 or 50% of the upper-division hours in the major field completed at OSU. - Limit of: one-half of major course requirements as transfer work; onefourth of hours earned by correspondence; 8 transfer correspondence hours. - Students will be held responsible for degree requirements in effect at the time of matriculation and any changes that are made, so long as these changes do not result in semester credit hours being added or do not delay graduation. - Degrees that follow this plan must be completed by the end of Summer 2025.
+- At least: 60 hours at a four-year institution; 30 hours completed at OSU; 15 of the final 30 or 50% of the upper-division hours in the major field completed at OSU. - Limit of: one-half of major course requirements as transfer work; onefourth of hours earned by correspondence; 8 transfer correspondence hours. - Students will be held responsible for degree requirements in effect at the time of matriculation and any changes that are made, so long as these changes do not result in semester credit hours being added or do not delay graduation.

+Degrees that follow this plan must be completed by the end of Summer 2024.

-Agribusiness: Natural Resources,
+Agribusiness: Natural Resources, BSAG

-Requirements for Students Matriculating in or before Academic Year 2019-2020.
-Learn more about University Academic Regulation 3.1
+Requirements for Students Matriculating in or before Academic Year 2018-2019.
+Learn more about University Academic Regulation 3.1 (p.
+812).

 Code Title Hours

-General Education R equirements
+General Education Re equirements

 English Composition

 See Academic Regul ation 3.5 (p.
-845)
+813)

 ENGL 1113 Composition I 3

 or ENGL 1313 Critical Analysis and Writing I

 ENGL 1213 Composition II 3

 or ENGL 1413 Critical Analysis and Writing II

 or ENGL 3323 Technical Writing

-American History & G overnment
+American History & Go overnment

 HIST 1103 Survey of American History 3

-or HIST 1483 American History to 1865 (H)
+or HIST 1483 American History to 1865

-or HIST 1493 American History Since 1865 (DH)
+or HIST 1493 American History Since 1865

 POLS 1113 American Government 3

-Analytical & Quantitat ive Thought (A)
+Analytical & Quantita itive Thought (A)

 MATH 2103 Business Calculus (A) 1 3

-or MATH 2123 Calculus for Technology Programs I (A)
+or MATH 2123 Calculus for Technology Programs I (A) Ü

 or MATH 2144 Calculus I (A)

 STAT 2023 Elementary Statistics for Business and 3

-Economics (A) (or equivalent STAT course
+31A1 2023 Economics (A) 1 3

-designated A)
+or STAT 2013 Elementary Statistics (A)

+or STAT 2053 Elementary Statistics for the Social Science s (A)

 Humanities (H)

 Courses designated (H) 6

 Natural Sciences (N)

-Must include one La boratory Science (L) course
+Must include one Lab ooratory Science (L) course

 CHEM 1314 Chemistry I (LN) 1 4

 or CHEM 1215 Chemical Principles I (LN)

 or CHEM 1014 Chemistry In Civilization (LN)

-Any course designat ed (N) 3
+Any course designate ed (N) 3

-Social & Behavioral So ciences (S)
+Social & Behavioral S Sciences (S)

 AGEC 1113 Introduction to Agricultural Economics (S) 1 3

-Additional General Ed ucation
+Additional General Ed ducation

 Courses designated (A), (H), (N), or (S) 6

 Hours Subtotal 40

 Diversity (D) & Intern ational Dimension (I)

-any part of the degree plan
+May be completed in any part of the degree plan

-At least one Diversity y (D) course
+At least one Diversity (D) course

-ional Dimension (I) course
+At least one Internati onal Dimension (I) course

-College/Department al Requirements
+College/Departmenta al Requirements

-s and Natural Resources
+Agricultural Sciences s and Natural Resources

-- ed here and as (N) course
+Course cannot be us ed here and as (N) course

 AG 1011 First Year Seminar 1

-owing groups, select one course: 6